Carolina wren: Movement

 Carolina wrens are wary, and are more often heard than seen.
 When on the ground, they move in jerky hops pillaging through various objects, whether man-made or natural.
 While moving abruptly, they pause momentarily for chattering or singing.
 When stationary, they move in twitched motions, jerking their breast around.
 They also sun- or sand-bathe.
-The wrens also displays a skittish behavior when encountered by humans, as they can be seen thrusting off into cover slowly if approaching is detected.
+The wrens also displays a skittish behavior when encountered by humans, thrusting off into cover slowly if approaching is detected.
 However, they occasionally seek out humans that are near, so long as there is no movement from them.
-Other movements involve being capable of crawling like a creeper and hanging upside-down like a nuthatch.
+Other movements include crawling like a creeper and hanging upside-down like a nuthatch.

 Flights are generally of short duration, rapid, low-leveled, and wavelike.
 The wings during flight are flapped rapidly, and are frequently used during foraging.
 They are also capable of flying vertically from the base of a tree to the top in a single wing assisted bound.